yuemingpang/yuemingpang/README.md

 - 👋 Hi, I’m @yuemingpang
 - 👀 I’m interested in computer science and software engineering!
 - 🌱 I’m ready for a graduate-level program in Computer Sciecne!
 Please check my repositories!
 - 💞️ I’m applying for a master degree program in Computer Sciecne!
+And I love Hosico Cat!
 - 📫 Please email me: pymdebaby@gmail.com

 <!---